rarozayy/lottery/README.md

-creation and implementation of a smart contract in solidity imitating the principle of a game of chance, here a lottery, using hardhat tasks
+Creation and implementation of a smart contract in solidity imitating the principle of a game of chance, here a lottery, using hardhat tasks

 ### Hardhat useful commands